amidzicigor/Age-grade/README.md

-# Age-grade
+# First Programs
-A simple program that tells you what grade to go to based on your age.
+A repository of my first programs.